ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

-N1: Cancer has spread to regional lymph nodes.
+N1: Cancer has spread to 1 to 3 regional lymph nodes.

 M0: The disease has not spread to other parts of the body.

 M1: Cancer has spread to another part of the body, including distant lymph nodes.
-Pancreatic cancer most commonly spreads to the liver, peritoneum (lining of the abdominal cavity), and lungs.
+Pancreatic cancer most commonly spreads to the liver, the lining of the abdominal cavity called the peritoneum, and the lungs.

-Stage 0: Refers to cancer in situ, in which the cancer has not yet invaded outside the duct (or tube) in which it started (Tis, N0, M0).
+Stage 0: Refers to cancer in situ, in which the cancer has not yet grown outside the duct in which it started (Tis, N0, M0).

 Stage IA: The tumor is 2 cm or smaller in the pancreas.
 It has not spread to lymph nodes or other parts of the body (T1, N0, M0).